mikedesu/raylib-rpg-c/src/MESSAGE.md

-Great job with the recent analysis on my game's attack logic.
+Great job with the recent analysis on my game's attack logic!

+We are moving on to cleaning up `try_entity_move.h` next.

 What's the biggest one thing you can see that I need to work on fixing or cleaning up next?

-Focus your criticism on the attack logic file itself, and do not base your own criticism based on the notes below, except to sift out what NOT to report on.
+Focus your criticism on the file itself, and do not base your own criticism based on the notes below, except to sift out what NOT to report on.
 We are looking to clean up the file, fix potential bugs, and prepare for the future.
 We will clean up other files like this as well.

 I have already done the following: